What's your type? 3 credit card profiles of savvy shoppers

 The Rewards Guru: These folks know how to make their money work for them.
 They use their card for everyday purchases to rack up points and then pay off the card at the end of the month.
 They take advantage of seasonal promotions that can earn up to 10 times the normal number of reward points.
 They find the best credit card rewards so they are constantly earning regardless of which card they use.

 When shopping for rewards cards, remember that you are not necessarily comparing apples to apples.
 The best cash-back credit card may not be the best one to earn airline miles.
-A couple of cards worth considering include the Capital One® VentureSM Rewards card for miles and the Chase Freedom® Visa card for cash back.
+A couple of cards worth considering include the Capital One® VentureSM Rewards card for miles and the Chase Freedom® card for cash back.

 The Convenience Cardholder: Finally, we come to those who simply don't want to hassle with checks or walk around with a wad of cash.
 Convenience cardholders aren't necessarily concerned with rewards, and have the cash to pay off their balance each month.
 They appreciate having a record of all their purchases in one place and like the added consumer protections they receive from using credit to buy goods.